 To succeed, you need to recognize the differences that better define your target audience.
 It’s the only way you can craft messages that will speak directly to your diverse range of consumers.

 Marketing strategies that worked for one region may not work for another.
-Brands lack or have a limited understanding of their target audiences.
+Brands lack or have a limited understanding of their target audience.
 They assume that coming from a certain culture makes you an expert at reaching a particular subgroup.

 Experience with the culture is great, but it is not enough to understand the nuances involved in marketing to that group.
 Living in a culture does not guarantee that you know it.
 Experienced marketers figure out the sensitivities that accompany each of the markets they target.